 Before we delve into the enormous body of research on measuring women's empowerment in the Global South, it is imperative to begin with a review of its conceptualization and associated challenges.
 What is women's empowerment?
-How is it different from similar terms, such as women's status/agency/autonomy, or gender equality?
+How is it different from similar terms, such as "women's status/agency/autonomy", or "gender equality"?
 According to Web of Science and Google Scholar, one of the most widely cited definitions is given by Naila Kabeer (1999), who states that "women's empowerment is about the process by which those who have been denied the ability to make strategic life choices acquire such an ability."
 Several features of this definition are noteworthy.
 First, it clearly defines empowerment as the process of change, a stark contrast to gender equality or women's status, which statically describes women's position or standing as relative to men in the stratification system.
-Second, it allocates women's ability to make strategic life choices as a key part of the empowerment process.
+Second, it integrates women's ability to make strategic life choices as a key element in the empowerment process.

-The ability to define and act on one's goals is often referred to as "agency" and is deemed the essence of empowerment (Malhotra & Schuler 2005).
-The term agency has a long tradition in the feminist literature.
-It is often called "power within," or the ability of "self-direction" (Abrams 1998).
-One of the most cited definitions of agency comes from Sen (1985), who defines agency as the capability or freedom to achieve the goals one deems important.
+The ability to define and act on one's goals is often referred to as "agency" and is deemed as the essence of empowerment (Malhotra and Schuler 2005).
+The term

+"agency" has a long tradition in the feminist literature.
+It is often called the "power within," or the ability of "self-direction" (Abrams 1998).
+One of the most cited definitions of agency comes from Amartya Sen (1985), who defines it as the capability or freedom to achieve the goals one deems important.
 Another term that is closely related to agency is "autonomy."
-Some scholars trace its roots to literature in psychology and philosophy, and describe it as "being a causal agent over one's life" (Donald et al 2017).
-While many scholars use agency and autonomy interchangeably (for example, see Jejeebhoy 2000, Mason & Smith 2000a), others consider autonomy to be a more static state (Mishra & Tripathi 2011).
-Our read of the literature suggests that the term autonomy is used more often in the empirical literature, particularly in the context of measuring decision making power in the household (see more discussion in the next section on operationalization).
+Some scholars trace the roots of this term to literature in psychology and philosophy, and describe it as "being a causal agent over one's life" (Donald et al. 2017).
+While many scholars use the words "agency" and "autonomy" interchangeably (for example, see Jejeebhoy 2000, Mason and Smith 2000a), others consider autonomy to be a more static state (Mishra and Tripathi 2011).